Overview

 Instance authentication failed

-- Instance URL is accessible and responding;
+- Verify the instance URL is accessible and responding.

-- Instance secret key is correctly copied;
+- Verify the instance secret key is correctly copied.